Discover what you are naturally good at

 If one median score is significantly better than others, identify which strategy you used to garner that high score and consider it your strength.
 You can always ask your colleagues, students, or students’ parents directly for some feedback.

 Simply ask the students to rate how engaged your lecture or lesson delivery is.
 Take note of any compliments you get after teaching, too.
-Of many students thank you for being understanding, consider empathy a strength.
+If many students thank you for being understanding, consider empathy a strength.
 If you notice lots of kids complimenting you on your humor, you are likely engaging.

 Improving your weaknesses starts with first identifying them.
 As with strength identification, it is best to reach out to students directly and ask what they believe is lacking in your execution.
 Test scores can also indicate if your students are disengaged in a particular subject.
+Once you figure out your weaknesses, make sure you have the right personal development mindset.
+Ensure you have a positive attitude to teaching and are truly energized by your work.
+Helping your students should always be your number one priority.

+After that is established, you can begin experimenting with different strategies to overcome your weaknesses.
+These strategies will vary depending on the weakness you have.
+If you need help, try asking more experienced colleagues for advice.
 They have likely had to deal with a similar struggle at some point in their career.
 In general, keep in mind that there is usually no harm in trying out a new approach to teaching.
 Just keep track of how long each strategy works.
 When one produces results you are thrilled with, stick with it and consider your weakness addressed.

 After identifying your key teaching strengths through the HIGH5 strengths test, strategically showcase these on your resume.
 Highlight how each strength has been effectively applied in your teaching practice to demonstrate your unique capabilities to prospective employers.
 Doing so will make you a more appealing candidate to recruiters.
 To do this, start by creating a skills section.
 The section is solely dedicated to highlighting your abilities as a teacher.